Camp Sawi

 Camp Sawi (lit.
-'Camp Unfortunate') is a 2016 Filipino comedy-drama film starring Andi Eigenmann, Bela Padilla, Yassi Pressman, Kim Molina, Sam Milby and Arci Muñoz.
+'Camp Unfortunate') is a 2016 Filipino comedy-drama film starring Maja Salvador, Bea Alonzo, Kathryn Bernardo, Kim Chiu, Gerald Anderson and Angel Locsin.
 It is written and directed by Irene Villamor.
-It was released on August 24, 2016, by Viva Films.
+It was released on August 24, 2016, by Star Cinema.

 Plot

-Five women, Gwen (Arci Muñoz), Bridgette (Bela Padilla), Jessica (Yassi Pressman), Clarisse (Andi Eigenmann) and Joanne (Kim Molina) enter a boot camp named Camp Sawi.
-Each woman had a history of being heartbroken by their romantic interest and the girls as members of the aptly named camp help one another to deal with their ill feelings under the watch of camp chef and head coach Louie (Sam Milby).
+Five women, Courtney (Angel Locsin), Lindsay (Bea Alonzo), Jen (Kathryn Bernardo), Heather (Maja Salvador) and Jade (Kim Chiu) enter a boot camp named Camp Sawi.
+Each woman had a history of being heartbroken by their romantic interest and the girls as members of the aptly named camp help one another to deal with their ill feelings under the watch of camp chef and head coach Tyler (Gerald Anderson).